 Lightroom presets are more limited to starry landscape editing.
 They help balance the image and boost the details and the colors in the sky.

-If you don’t want to use dedicated editing software, such as PixInsight, you may want to subscribe to Adobe CC.
+If you don’t want to use dedicated editing software, such as PixInsight, you may want to subscribe to Adobe Creative Cloud.

 The reason for this is that the subscription has a lot to offer.
 For the price, you have:

-Plus, you have a rich ecosystem of third-party add-ons and extensions created for Adobe Lightroom and Photoshop.
+- The rich ecosystem of third-party add-ons and extensions created for Adobe Lightroom and Photoshop, which every tool below depends on.

 Lightroom and Photoshop are multi-platform.
 Plugins and panels may not be.
-Some only work on Windows (or, more rarely, only on Mac OS X).
+Some only work on Windows (or, more rarely, only on macOS).
 For some, you can have both versions.

-Lightroom presets and Photoshop action packs usually work on both operative systems.
+Lightroom presets and Photoshop action packs usually work on both operating systems.

 Lightroom is a raw developer and image organizer.
 It is like Adobe Camera Raw on steroids.